RohanNero/UnoRe-RWA/README.md

 **where**:

 - r = rewards to send to the user
-- c = the current week index, starting from the contract's deployment
+- c = the current reward period index, starting from the contract's deployment
 - u = total amount of stablecoins the user staked
-- l = the lastClaim week or last time the user claimed their rewards
+- l = the lastClaim reward period or last time the user claimed their rewards
-- Ia = array of rewards the vault earned each week
+- Ia = array of rewards the vault earned each reward period
-- Ib = array of underlying vault STBT balances each week
+- Ib = array of underlying vault STBT balances each reward period
 - x = an integer starting at 0

 The `stake()` flow is pretty straightforward and follows the steps outlined in this diagram